SavMartin/RenderBurst/README.md

 # Render Burst - Batch Rendering Add-on for Blender 2.8 and 2.79

 Render all cameras, one by one, and store the results. <br />
-**Note: Blender 2.8 is supported!
-There are 2 versions, one for 2.8 and the other for 2.79.
-Doesn’t support animation yet.**
+**Note: Blender 2.8x and 2.9x is supported!

 Authors: Aidy Burrows, Gleb Alexandrov, Roman Alexandrov<br />